310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Madara %}
 Did you just say “sleepover party”?
-I guess there isn’t really any other way to put it, but…
+I guess there isn’t really any other way to put it, buuut…

-It doesn’t really feel like we’re here for work when you say that, so how about calling it a training camp instead?
+It doesn’t really feel like we’re here for work when you say that, sooo how about calling it a training camp instead?
 {% endbubble %}

 {% bubble Chiaki %}